-Conditions under P1 have been harmonized with both the Maldivian skipjack and expedited yellowfin P1 assessments.
-Discussions and sharing of information in relation to P1 has been substantive and has resulted in co-ordinated outcomes for yellowfin P1 as well as a co-ordinated assessment process.
-No opportunities have been received during which P3 could be harmonized with the IFC handline assessment.
-FCI have shared P3 scores for this fishery with IFC and have requested harmonisation.
-As of July 2014 this has not occurred but discussions are ongoing.
+Conditions under P1 have been harmonised with both the Maldivian skipjack and expedited yellowfin P1 assessments.

+Discussions and sharing of information in relation to P1 has been substantive and has resulted in coordinated outcomes for yellowfin and skipjack P1 as well as a co-ordinated assessment process.